ntuliuteam/ArSMART/README.md

 ![Motivation examples. (a).
 DAG modeled application and processing rate of different PEs; (b).Computation-aware mapping and SOTA routing; (c).
 Communication-aware mapping and SOTA routing; (d).Co-optimized mapping and routing](Marco.JPG "MARCO")

-- The multipath parallel transmission routing algorithm: LAMP | in ./front-end/LAMP

 Network-on-chip (NoC) is a promising solution to connect more than hundreds of processing elements (PEs).
 As the number of PEs increases, the high communication latency caused by the burst traffic hampers the speedup gained by computation acceleration.
 Although parallel multipath transmission is an effective method to reduce transmission latency, its advantages have not been fully exploited in previous works, especially for emerging point-to-point NoCs since:
 (1) Previous static message splitting strategy increases contentions when traffic loads are heavy, degrading NoC performance.